 Now that the weather has heated up a bit the boys are getting into ice blocks.
 As an after dinner treat (and bribe to get the boys to take a bath!)
 I started to give them an ice block in the bath – they thought it was a fantastic idea!

-I then took a look at the flavourings and the colours in the ice blocks that I was giving them, and was shocked at the numbers I was seeing.
+Curiosity got the better of me, and I took a look at the flavourings and the colours in the ice blocks that I was giving them, and was shocked at the numbers I was seeing.
 I started thinking – I’ll make my own!!
 The guys really love apple juice so I thought that I would make apple juice ice blocks using the moulds you can get from Kmart.

 So here is my moment of genius, most kids like smoothies and I generally throw a handful of baby spinach in and they don’t notice.
 Soooooo in the my small blender I added some baby spinach and apple juice blended it up until it was completely pulverised.
 I’m sure you’ll start nodding again here in a minute – my boys don’t get enough greens…

 Then my HULK ICE BLOCKS were born and they’re a complete hit, my sons absolutely love them.

 Here is a bit of nerdy trivia that will push you to get your Hulk on – often we don’t chew our food properly so when the cell walls of greens a broken down and digested it allows the stomach to accept more of the goodness from our foods.